flucoma/flucoma-docs/doc/AmpFeature.rst

     :fluid-obj:`BufAmpSlice` uses the differential between a fast and a slow envelope follower to determine changes in amplitude.
 This object calculates the amplitude differential and copies it to an output buffer.

 :process: The audio rate in, control rate out version of the object.
-:output: The featurea as a signal.
+:output: A KR signal of the feature.

 :control in: